-We are proud to work with the local community to create and produce shows on our stage and in our various theatre spaces as performers, promoters, designers, or technicians.
+We are proud to work with the local community to co-create and produce shows on our stage and in spaces both inside and outside the Theatre as performers, designers, or technicians.

 Take a look at some of our previous community productions below!

 Directed by choreographer Kate Flatt and music director Adriano Adewale, The ‘Oss and The Ox was a lively, processional street performance project bringing together the Ox (the Bumba meu Boi) from Brazil and the ‘Oss (the Hobby Horse) from England.
 Participants from Field Junior School and Westfield Academy took part in creative dance and music workshops, culminating in a final outdoor performance with professional dancers and musicians, as part of the Imagine Watford festival in 2014.

 Take a look at The ‘Oss and the Ox project here.

 The Ballroom of Joys and Sorrows (2012)

 The Ballroom of Joys and Sorrows was an original dance theatre work with live music created by choreographer Kate Flatt and composer Adriano Adewale and performed in 2012.
 The work drew on traditional English and Brazilian dance and music sources, which introduced the continuing resonance of dance as ritual and social interaction.
 A large cast of community dancers and performers were joined onstage by five professional performers called the Players, and four musicians.

 Take a look at The Ballroom of Joys and Sorrows project here.